gBobCodes/simple-r-docker/README.md

 Build Docker Images
 ```
-$ docker-compose up -d --build
+$ docker-compose build
 ```

-Acces the R container
+Run the R script in the docker container
 ```
-$ docker-compose exec ranalysis /bin/bash
+$ docker-compose up
 ```

+You should see information about a CSV file.

-Edit the source code on your local device, not in the R container.
+Edit the R script on your local device, not in the R container.